 Philosophy, Minor

 Philosophy is a skill, not merely a subject matter.
-This skill, critical thinking, is what illuminates the traditional subject matter of the discipline, topics like the nature of reality or of knowledge or of goodness or God.
-As a skill, philosophy is more like riding a bike than geology or American history (although the discipline itself does have a venerable history).
-This skill of critical thinking enables one to question in such a way as to reveal the presuppositions of an issue, to discern the connections among those things relevant to that issue, and to recognize the consequences of these connections in light of further considerations.
-Critical thinking can be applied to issues well beyond those traditionally associated with philosophy—in fact, this sort of thinking can be applied to any issue that might be of interest to one (food, technology, social media, friendship, society, love, race, gender, etc.).
-Philosophy is, therefore, a most valuable and transferable skill.
+This skill, critical thinking, is what illuminates the traditional subject matter of the discipline, topics like the nature of reality or of knowledge or of goodness or of meaning.
+But it does more than that: the same critical thinking skill enables one to question in such a way as to reveal the presuppositions of an issue, to discern the connections among those things relevant to that issue, and to recognize the consequences of these connections in light of further considerations.
+Critical thinking can be applied to issues well beyond those traditionally associated with philosophy—in fact, this sort of thinking can be applied to any issue one might find interesting or important (food, technology, social media, friendship, society, love, race, gender, etc.).
+Philosophy is, therefore, a most valuable and widely applicable skill.

 The minor in Philosophy is for those considering majoring in Philosophy or for those who would like to develop their critical thinking skills while majoring in another discipline.
 Regardless of what one studies or what one’s interests are, one will benefit from becoming a more engaged and critical thinker.